viriciti/exports-assignment/README.md

 ![](https://imgs.xkcd.com/comics/data_pipeline.png)

 ## Introduction
-This repository holds the ViriCiti Exports assignment, where you will create a salable export tool.
+This repository holds the ViriCiti Exports assignment, where you will create a scalable export tool.
 The export functionality that you will create for us addresses a MongoDB database and extracts vehicle parameters and combines this into a zipped CSV format.
 Together with this assignment, you should have been given access to a vehicle data set to work with, with which you can provision your local database.

 ## Database model structure
 First of all, every vehicle will have its own database on the MongoDB server.